vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Protocols

 \subsection{Transaction Management}

-vMODB takes inspiration from a proven deterministic concurrency control scheme for the actor model~\cite{snapper} and adapts it to align with the VMS model and vMODB architecture, facilitating high-throughput transaction execution.
-Transaction scheduling occurs in two parts: the coordinator and individual VMSes.
+\name\ divides transaction scheduling into two parts to maximize performance.
+The dispatchers reason about transaction dependencies at the VMS level to determine the execution order across VMSes.
+Next, individual VMSes exploit the semantic information from user specifications to maximize concurrent accesses to data items without conflicting with the transaction order defined by the dispatchers.
+Different from state-of-the-art deterministic protocols~\cite{calvin}, the read-write set of transactions is not required at any point in \name.

-\textbf{Coordinator Transaction Scheduling.} The coordinator assigns a unique and ordered TiD to each multi-VMS transaction in batches.
-In Figure~\ref{fig:coord}, each transaction request is processed by a TiD Assigner worker, responsible for assigning it a TiD and computing its precedent TiD on each VMS it involves.
+\fakesub{Dispatcher Transaction Scheduling} Each transaction request is processed by a dispatcher, responsible for assigning it a unique and ordered TiD and computing its precedent TiD on each VMS it involves.
 The latter is needed because not every transaction involves all VMS instances.

-To allow for scalable transaction submission while ensuring the monotonically increasing property of TiD assignment, we divide the TiD namespace into non-intersecting, fixed-size ranges.
-Workers are placed in a ring, each operating over an exclusive range.
+To allow for scalable transaction dispatching while ensuring the monotonically increasing property of TiD assignment, we divide the TiD namespace into non-intersecting, fixed-size ranges.
+Inspired by Snapper~\cite{snapper}, dispatchers are placed in a ring, each operating over an exclusive range.
 TiDs are assigned in the context of a batch.
-A batch is sealed when a worker runs out of TiDs or a parameterized epoch elapses.
-Then, the worker with the smallest $id$ sends the last assigned TiDs of each VMS to the next worker in the ring, which then merges what it receives with its local information and passes it to the next worker in the ring.
-Upon receiving the information from its previous worker, it has sufficient information to reason about the precedent TiD of each transaction on each VMS.
+A batch is sealed when a dispatcher runs out of TiDs or a parameterized epoch elapses.
+Then, the dispatcher sends the last assigned TiDs of each VMS to the next dispatcher in the ring, which then merges what it receives with its local information and proceeds in the same way.
+Upon receiving the information from its predecessor in the ring, a dispatcher has sufficient information to reason about the precedent TiD of each VMS in the batch it is forming.
 So it can emit the transactions and start processing the next batch.
-This information forwarding process of each batch stops when every worker has heard from the previous worker in the ring.
-Furthermore, the workers also assign the current batch ID to each emitted transaction.
-Workers are given a batch ID to start, and when a batch is sealed, they compute the next batch ID as the current batch ID plus the number of TiD assigner workers.
+Dispatchers are given a batch ID to start, and when a batch is sealed, they compute the next batch ID as the current batch ID plus the number of dispatchers.